nadirdurrani/nadirdurrani.github.io/_news/announcement_2.md

 ---
 layout: post
 title: More Activity ...
-date: 2022-09-08
+date: 2023-01-09
 inline: false
 ---

-<h2 style="color: green">Jan—July 2023</h2> I will be serving as Senior Area Chair for Interpretability and Analysis of Models for NLP Track at the EMNLP 2023.
+<h2 style="color: green">Jan—June 2023</h2>  I will be serving as an Area Chair (Senior Meta-Reviewer) for the Thirty-Nineth AAAI Conference on Artificial Intelligence (AAAI-23).

 We have released new functionality in NeuroX.
-Please stay tuned for our corresponding paper titled "NeuroX Library for Neuron Analysis of Deep NLP Models" accepted at ACL demo track.
+Please check out our corresponding paper titled <a href="https://alt.qcri.org/~ndurrani/pubs/ACL23.pdf"> NeuroX Library for Neuron Analysis of Deep NLP Models </a> accepted to appear at the ACL demo track.

+I will be serving as Senior Area Chair for Interpretability and Analysis of Models for NLP Track at the EMNLP 2023.

 <a href="https://nxplain.qcri.org/"> NxPlain </a> is a framework that explains model's predictions using .
 A demo paper titled <a href="https://alt.qcri.org/~ndurrani/pubs/EACL23.pdf"> NxPlain: A Web-based Tool for Discovery of Latent Concepts </a> has been accepted to appear at the EACL 2023.